krptn/krypton/README-USER-AUTH.md

 **Note:** to use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).

-**Please note:** that this not protect you against brute force attacks - make sure to enable rate limiting on your host.
+**Please note:** this not protect you against brute force attacks - make sure to enable rate limiting on your host.

 **Note:** usernames are not encrypted.